Minestom/template-server/README.md

-# Minestom Template
+# Minestom Demo

-Represents a basic Minestom server useful as a base for creating your own server implementations.
+A demo server for showcasing Minestom features.